jeremy6d/shelf_api/README.md

 # shelf_api

 It is often the case that software projects require a layer of content management alongside the business application.
-While content is usually consumed in a straightforward manner (HTML pages, images, etc.), the rules for organizing the content are often unique to the domain, rendering turnkey content management system cumbersome.
+While content is usually consumed in a straightforward manner (HTML pages, images, etc.), the rules for organizing the content are often unique to the domain.
+So you either spend far, far too long hacking the typical turnkey CMS to get that last 10% of domain-specific behavior or you have to deal with the nightmare of the ueber-configurable CMS that does everything unintelligibly.

+Instead of spending a ton of time forcing a square peg into a round hole on that last 10%, what you need is a 90% CMS solution that gets out of your way.
+Then just write code for the last 10% that is exactly what you need.
+After all, we're not the normal Wordpress user; we're comfortable putting gems together with connector Ruby to build something unique to the problem domain.

 Shelf is an open-ended content storage and retrieval system designed to help you roll your own CMS with the least amount of coding possible.
 This piece of the shelf system sits as a thin layer over the database and handles the retrieval and storage of "resources".
 You would then write the server(s) that process GETs, POSTs, etc.